wumiguo/JedAIToolkit/README.md

   2) As a **desktop application** with an intuitive Graphical User Interface that can be used by both expert and lay users.
   3) As a **workbench** that compares the relative performance of different (configurations of) ER workflows.

 This repository contains the code (in Java 8) of JedAI's open source library.
 The code of JedAI's desktop application and workbench is available in this [repository](https://github.com/scify/jedai-ui).

+Several datasets already converted in the serialized data type of JedAI can be found [here](jedai-core/data).

 You can find a short presentation of JedAI Toolkit [here](documentation/JedAIpresentation.pptx).